 4. What is the purpose of Weight Watchers?

 The main purpose of Weight Watchers is to guide and help you lose weight while still eating delicious foods you love.
 The company aims to help you better understand what foods are good and bad, and then assigns points to each one.
 Weight loss is then achieved by limiting how many points you can consume per day.

 5. What foods are free on Weight Watchers?

 On Weight Watchers there are free foods (or Zero Point foods), and these include non-starchy fruit and veg, fish, skinless chicken breast, beans, and lentils.
-Essentially, these are foods that are assigned zero points on your daily tracking and most dieters comment that it’s these foods that help and guide them avoid hunger throughout the day.
+Essentially, these are foods that are assigned zero points on your daily tracking and most dieters comment that it’s these foods that help and help them avoid hunger throughout the day.

 6. What do you eat on Weight Watchers?

 On Weight Watchers you eat the food you love, just in smaller portions.
 The points system forces you to trade things like sugary snacks for a smaller lunch.
-It’s not about getting you to change what you eat, but more about the proportions of the foods.
+It’s not about getting you to change what you eat, but more about the proportions of the foods being eaten.